adimustafic/cybersecurity-notes/Cyber Security 101/linux-fundamentals.md

 pwd - print working directory
-find - find files based on set parameters grep - search for specific text patterns within files or command output
+find - find files based on set parameters grep - search for specific text patterns within files or command output touch - create a file mkdir - create a folder cp - copy mv - move rm - remove or delete file - determine the type of a file
 ```

 As there are many commands we use, there are also many **shell operators**: